blueimp/wdio/docs/firefox-android.md

-### Mobile Firefox
+### Firefox on Android

-To run the tests with Mobile Firefox on Android Simulator
+To run the tests with Firefox on Android:

-1. Follow steps 1-4 in the [Mobile Chrome](mobile-chrome.md) guide.
+1. Follow steps 1-4 in the [Chrome on Android](chrome-android.md) guide.

 2. Install the latest Mozilla Firefox for Android version: